imjasonh/kontain.me/cmd/api/README.md

 ## What is this?

 An experimental GCB API-compatible buildpack service running on Cloud Run.
-A GCB user can use any revently released `gcloud` along with this service to upload and build buildpack-compatible source and produce a container image.
+A GCB user can use any recently released `gcloud` along with this service to upload and build buildpack-compatible source and produce a container image.

+Any requested `steps` are ignored and a buildpack build is executed on the source instead.
+The request must specify exactly one image to build in `images`, and must specify a `storageSource`.

 This is **an experiment** and should absolutely not be used for anything serious.